ng4mf/cis505_sample_code/DEBUGGING.md

 - Maximize debugging information by passing ```-ggdb3``` in your Makefile

 - Enable all warnings.
 Warnings will still allow you to compile, but are good candidates to turn into bugs later.
-Add "-Wall -Wextra -Wconversion" to your Makefile rule.
+Add ```-Wall -Wextra -Wconversion``` to your Makefile rule.

 - If you want to step through code in the debugger exactly line by line, you can disable all optimizations the compiler does by passing in "-O0".
 This makes things very slow but also follow exactly what is written in the code.
 By default, the compiler uses "-O2".
 Remember to disable "-O0" before submitting your assignment.